alexandrepasc/fbAuto/README.md

 # fbAuto

-Example for the file.
+Example for the file
-config.xml <br>
+config.xml. <br>
 The file should be located on the project root folder.

 \<?xml version="1.0" encoding="UTF-8"?> <br>